Updated Dec 25, 2020

-The onset of Brexit saw an immediate reaction to Bitcoin to pounds trading because the BTC prices of exponentially rose against the GBP.
+The onset of Brexit saw an immediate reaction to Bitcoin prices GBP trading because the Bitcoin to GBP exponentially rose.

-Consequently, the GBP significantly weakened against all other currencies because of the uncertainties that surrounded the exit of the United Kingdom from the European Union (EU).
+Consequently, the GBP significantly weakened against all other currencies because of the uncertainties surrounding the United Kingdom’s exit from the European Union (EU).
 Since then, the price of BTC has been steadily soaring after the Brexit-related events.

-That is why it is essential to try and figure out the correlation between the price movements of BTC and Brexit to give traders some more in-depth insights to make informed decisions when participating in Bitcoin to pounds trading markets.
+That is why it is essential to try and figure out the correlation between BTC and Brexit’s price movements to give traders some more in-depth insights to make informed decisions when participating in BTC GBP trading markets.

 Learn About Price Movements of BTC in history.

-The only evidence that the prices of BTC have always been experiencing spikes in times of economic and political uncertainty when participating in Bitcoin to pounds trading is looking down through the memory lane.
+The only evidence that BTC prices have always been experiencing spikes in times of economic and political uncertainty when participating in Bitcoin to pounds trading is looking down through the memory lane.

 Good examples of events that saw the price movements of BTC move interestingly were the 2015 Greek debt crisis and 2013 Cypress bank bail-in.
 The same price shifts got also experienced when the UK made a surprise vote to exit the EU during the 2016 referendum.

-However, it was not surprising that among the most traded currencies, the Bitcoin BTC to British pound GBP pair got rallied even more since the value of the GBP plummeted to a 31-year low when compared to other currencies.
+However, it was not surprising that among the most traded currencies, the Bitcoin BTC to British pound GBP pair got rallied even more since the GBP value plummeted to a 31-year low compared to other currencies.

-What is more interesting for forex market players that are keen on monitoring the BTC/GBP Bitcoin price is the way the prices react following Brexit dates.
+What is more interesting for forex market players who are keen on monitoring the BTC GBP Bitcoin price is how they react following Brexit dates.

 Apart from the aggressive price movements after the vote to leave the EU in June of 2016, there’s a series of exciting reactions follows:

-- October 2, 2016: BTC prices did not react when the UK’s Prime Minister Theresa May made the announcement indicating that UK will initiate the formal process of exiting the EU come March 2017.
+- October 2, 2016: BTC prices did not react when the UK’s Prime Minister Theresa May announced that the UK would initiate the formal process of exiting the EU come March 2017.

 - March 29, 2017: BTC interestingly rallies by 2% when the UK triggered Article 50 to initiate the process that got set to be completed by March 2019.